-While Volkswagen is celebrating 45 years of production of the popular Golf, dating to Wolfsburg, Germany, in 1974, I’m wondering lower back to the first one I drove and reviewed in February 1978.
-The first technology, which finally became Golf, carried the version name Rabbit, and I drove a ’78 Rabbit Diesel.
+While Volkswagen is celebrating 45 years of production of the popular Golf, dating back to Wolfsburg, Germany, in 1974, I’m wondering if I can go back to the first one I drove and reviewed in February 1978.
+The first technology, Golf, carried Rabbit’s version, and I went with a ’78 Rabbit Diesel.
 Since then, I’ve driven 90 other VWs.

 Golf

-Golf II, taking Golf’s version call, became from 1985-1992; its dimensions grew using 7 inches in the average period, and i.
-It was used to it had elastolytic converter, antilock braking, and powerful guidance.
-Golf III, from 1993-1999, took on a wedge form, brought front and side airbags, and, for the primary time, introduced a VR6 engine, Ecomatic transmission, and cruise management.
+Golf II, taking Golf’s version call, became from 1985 to 1992; its dimensions grew by 7 inches in the average period, and i.
+It was used as an elastolytic converter, antilock braking, and powerful guidance.
+Golf III, from 1993-1999, took on a wedge form, brought front and side airbags, and, for the first time, introduced a VR6 engine, Ecomatic transmission, and cruise management.

 From ’99 to 2005, Golf IV showed a new design with a flatter windshield, delivered 4Motion all-wheel drive, DSG dual-snatch digital transmission, and navigation.
 Golf V, 2006-09, changed into sold as the Rabbit once more, used two hundred-horsepower, 2.0-liter turbocharged, direct-injection engine for the GTI.
-Golf VI, 2010-14, returned to Golf’s call, and base powertrain changed into 2 — Five-Liter with a hundred and seventy horsepower.
+Golf VI, 2010-14, returned to Golf’s call, and the base powertrain changed into two a five-liter with a hundred and seventy horsepower.

 Golf VII, 2015 through these days, grew in size but dropped in weight despite a plethora of latest and upscale functions.
 Available driving force-assistance generation includes automatic publish-collision braking and forward-collision warning.

-In November, the Golf I drove an ’18 TSI SE four-door hatchback had 6-pace guide transmission and a 1.8-liter turbocharged 4-cylinder engine of a hundred and seventy horsepower.
-Early within the year, though (January), acting tons extra amazing changed into a low-slung, hot-hatch Golf GTI, timed flawlessly for the dry roads in among snowstorms.
+In November, the Golf I drove an ’18 TSI SE four-door hatchback with a 6-pace guide transmission and a 1.8-liter turbocharged 4-cylinder engine of a hundred and seventy horsepower.
+Early within the year, though (January), acting tons extra amazing, it changed into a low-slung, hot-hatch Golf GTI, timed flawlessly for the dry roads among snowstorms.
 Horsepower was boosted to 220 for its turbocharged, 2.0-liter 4-cylinder and dual-grab DSG digital transmission.
-It’s a quick-shifting tranny, and in Sport mode with the use of paddle shifters, a motive force won’t omit the 6-velocity manual
+It’s a quick-shifting tranny, and in Sport mode, with the use of paddle shifters, a motive force won’t omit the 6-velocity manual.